JonathanTSilva/jonathantsilva/README.md

 * ✨ Learning concepts and applying them to other problems;
 * 📊 Lover of productivity and management;
 * 🤝 Interested in open source and free software projects;
-* 💬 Ask me about anything, I am happy to help;
+* 💬 Ask me about anything, I am happy to help you and learning together;
 * 📫 How to reach me: jonathantsilva@usp.br.

 ## My GitHub Stats: